Hire in Croatia

 The official language is Croatian.
 Minority languages are frequently spoken in areas of high minority populations, with Czech, Hungarian, Italian, Serbian, and Slovak being fairly common.

-Croatia HR at a Glance
+Croatian Human Resources at a Glance

 - The Croatian Labor Act